Revolt of Alaric I: First campaign of Stilicho and the murder of Rufinus

 With the arrival of Stilicho in the fall of 395, the issue regarding the jurisdiction of the Illyrian prefecture became relevant.
 Rufinus, the strong man of the east, feared losing this area to the west with a victory of Stilicho over the Goths.
 He persuaded the emperor to cancel Stilicho's campaign.
 Emperor Arcadius forbade Stilicho to attack Alaric and demanded that Stilicho's army leave the territory of the Eastern Empire, because the emperor had not asked the Western Roman commander to intervene.
 In addition, the emperor demanded that Stilicho dismiss any Eastern Roman troops who were serving under his command at the time.

 The imperial mandate arrived at the Roman camp when they were preparing an attack on the Goths in the valley of Pinios, an attack that had good prospects to suppress the Gothic uprising.
 Stilicho - whose wife and son were in Constantinople at the time - responded to this order, but not before he ordered Gainas (captain of the eastern troops) to kill Rufinus.
 Following the emperor's command, the western army left without even carrying out a combat action against the Goths and the eastern troops returned under the command of Gainas.
 Upon arrival in Constantinople on 27 November 395, Rufinus was assassinated when he and the emperor inspected the returned troops.
 His successor was Eutropius, who also had a major influence on the emperor.
 Zosimus claimed that Arcadius also checked Eutropius 'as if he were a sheep'.

-Historian Roger Collins points out that although the rivalry created by the two halves of the empire, that fought for power, worked in the favor of Alaric and that of his people.
-However, this did not solve the problems of the Gothic people experienced in their food supply.
-Alaric needed access to Roman authority to be supplied by Roman cities.
-When he didn't get it, he gave himself access to this.